Fields

 - Dated - Whether the field has an effective date; for example, the announce date for a new hire.

-- Sensitivity - The level of data access a ChartHop user must have in order to view this field's data.
+- Sensitivity - The level of data access a ChartHop user must have to view this field's data.
 Learn more.

 - Category - Groupings for fields; defines how they’re displayed on the Data Sheet.